 Samsung has evolved into one of the two key players in the global consumer electronics industry, now challenging even arch-rival Apple as the leading pace-setter.
 It was already South Korea's biggest and most powerful business conglomerate.
 During the 1980s it was one of the five dominant "chaebol", or the family-run business groups, which provided the engine for Korea's massive economic growth during that decade.
 Ten years later, Asia's economic crisis and intense regulatory pressure from the Korean government caused rivals such as Daewoo and Hyundai to implode.
 But Samsung managed an orderly restructuring of its interests, becoming stronger than ever before.
-The group's main business is electronics, and it now ranks as the world's biggest technology company, eclipsing longer established competitors from Japan, Europe and North America.
+Though it retains interests in many other areas, the group's main business is electronics.
+It now ranks as the world's biggest technology company, eclipsing longer established competitors from Japan, Europe and North America.
 It is the leading manufacturer of memory chips, and the biggest and still fastest-growing producer of mobile phones, televisions and other digital appliances.
 That business has expanded dramatically in recent years, supported by aggressive marketing campaigns in North America and Western Europe.

 Selected Samsung advertising